lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 6. Now you can explore the Rubin DP0.2 data set via TOPCAT.
 TOPCAT allows you to run ADQL queries, explore tables, and make a variety of 2D and 3D plots via an interactive graphical users interface (GUI).
-For an example, see the the tutorial in the :doc:`/data-access-analysis-tools/api-intro`.
+For an example, see the :doc:`01.
+API TOPCAT Bright Stars Color-Magnitude Diagram Tutorial (beginner)`.
 For a broader view of TOPCAT capabilities, please see the `TOPCAT webpage <http://www.star.bris.ac.uk/~mbt/topcat/>`_, which includes plentiful documentation, many examples, and